reinike96/testcodex/README.md

    python3 mario.py
    ```

 Use the arrow keys to move and jump with the space bar.
-Avoid enemies and stay on the platforms.
-The camera follows Mario as he moves to the right.
+Collect all coins and avoid touching the enemy.
+The camera follows the player as they move to the right.